 Worksheet B, Part I, provides for the allocation of the expenses of each general service cost center to those cost centers which receive the services.
-The cost centers serviced by the general service cost centers include all cost centers within your organization, other general service cost centers, inpatient routine service cost centers, ancillary service cost centers, outpatient service cost centers, other reimbursable cost centers, special purpose cost centers, and nonreimbursable cost centers.
+The cost centers serviced by the general service cost centers include all cost centers within your organization, other general service cost centers, inpatient routine service cost centers, ancillary service cost centers, outpatient service cost centers, special purpose cost centers, and nonreimbursable cost centers.
 Obtain the total direct expenses from Worksheet A, column 7.

-All direct graduate medical education costs (inpatient and outpatient in approved programs) are reimbursed based on a specific amount per resident as computed on Worksheet E-3, Part IV.
-Costs applicable to interns and residents must still be computed in columns 22 and 23.
-These costs are, however, eliminated from total costs in column 26, unless you qualify for the exception.
-See the instructions for column 26 for a more detailed explanation.
+All direct graduate medical education costs (inpatient and outpatient in approved programs) are reimbursed based on a specific amount per resident as computed on Worksheet E-4.
+Costs applicable to interns and residents must still be allocated in columns 21 and 22.
+These costs are, however, eliminated from total costs in column 25, unless you qualify for an exception.
+See the instructions for column 25 for a more detailed explanation.